-The short answer is yes.
-Most everybody can afford it.
-Between the state’s cash rebate and the federal tax incentives your system’s price is covered up to 50% for residential systems and even more for commercial businesses.
+The short answer is yes, everyone can afford it.
+Between the state’s cash rebate and the federal tax incentives your system’s price is paid for up to 50% for residential systems and even more for commercial businesses.

 The price depends on the size of the system you may need, as each system is tailored around your needs.
-However, our rates are very competitive Typical systems starts around $3.00 per watt for roof mounted and $3.50 for ground mounted systems.
-We can more accurately assess this on the phone with you.
+However, our rates are very competitive.
+We can more accurately assess this over the phone or on-site with you.

 Where are the materials made?

-We only use American made products.
+We only use North American-made products.
 All of our products come with a 25-30 year warranty.
 Included internet monitoring software will allow you to see your system production in real time anywhere at any time.

 How much maintenance will my solar system require?

-None – the snow and rain we experience in New Hampshire clean the panels for you.
+None – the snow and rain we experience here in New Hampshire will clean the panels.
 Nothing is required of you to ensure production.

 Do I need to remove snow?

-No worries.
-Because the panels are made of tempered glass, and therefore smooth, the snow slides right off, just like falling off a metal roof.
-When we experience a heavy snowfall (1’+) the snow may last a day or two, but your system is designed to compensate for that minimal loss of production.
+No. Because the panels are made of tempered glass, and therefore smooth, the snow slides right off, similar to a metal roof.
+When we experience a heavy snowfall (1’+) the snow may last a day or two, but your system size is designed to compensate for the minimal loss of production.

 Could a solar system cause my roof to leak?

-Before installation, we will ensure that your roof is in good condition and can withstand the panels and installation techniques.
+Short answer - No. Before installation, we will ensure that your roof is in good condition and can withstand the panels and installation techniques.
+The flashing we use is also weather-sealed.
 Whether your roof is metal or shingle, we take the utmost care to protect it.
-Additionally, the panels are now shielding your roof from the elements, thereby extending its life.
-So the short answer is no. Additionally, we can also assess a ground mount option for you.
+Additionally, the panels are now shielding your roof from the elements, and thereby extending its life.
+Additionally, we can also assess a ground mount option for you.

 When the power goes out, do I lose power too?

 Because your system is tied to the grid, the system will automatically shut off when the power goes out.
-This is intentional, to protect utility workers who work to repair broken lines.
-However, a whole-house generator is an inexpensive and elegant solution – we can help.
-By tying a generator into your system, you home will never be without power again and you will continue to use the power you are producing during power outages.
+This is an intentional safety feature to protect utility workers.
+However, incorporating a generator is an inexpensive and effective solution and we can also help with that.
+By tying a generator into your system, your home will never be without power again and you will continue to use the power you are producing during daylight hours.

 How long will my solar PV system last?

-Your solar panels come with a 25 or 30 year warranty, but you can expect your system to last between 35 and 40 years.
-Our work is warrantied for five full years.
+Your solar panels come with a 25 year manufacturer warranty, but you can expect your system to produce for 35 to 40 years.
+Aditionally, we guarantee our workmanship for five years.